Category: Planning & Logistics

 How To Cycle Around The World: A New eBook by Tim Moss

 Amid all the buzz of the recent Kickstarter campaign (which ended in success – woohoo!), there’s every chance you might have missed the release of Tim Moss’s new ebook How To Cycle Around The World.
 Link: check it out and download it here.
-Tim’s website TheNextChallenge.org is one of the UK adventure blogging scene’s long-runners. […] Continue reading →
+Tim’s website TheNextChallenge.org is one of the UK adventure blogging scene’s long-runners.
+The sheer volume of practical resources for expedition planning he’s made available online is staggering and frankly puts my own efforts to shame.
+He’s also just returned from actually cycling around the world himself with his wife Laura, co-founded the Cycle Touring Festival, and set up the largest database… Continue reading →

 -